Johanna Jantzen

 2017 Botanical Society of America, Graduate Student Research Award ($500)

-2017 Florida Museum of Natural History, Department of Natural History Travel Award ($1,000)
+2017 Florida Museum of Natural History Department of Natural History Travel Award ($1,000)

 2017 International Association for Plant Taxonomy, Research Grant ($1,000)